💻 Code Intelligence¶

 -

-This paper proposes a problem-oriented (rather than user-oriented) approach to constructing optimization pairs that integrates the strategic diversity of multiple programmers, and designs an anchor verification framework that leverages "slow but correct code" to generate test cases for mitigating the "optimization tax" (correctness loss), improving the optimization rate from 31.24% to 71.06% and the speedup ratio from 2.95x to 6.08x.
+The paper proposes a problem-oriented (rather than user-oriented) approach to construct optimization pairs to integrate strategic diversity from multiple programmers.
+It also designs an anchor verification framework that utilizes "slow but correct code" to generate test cases, mitigating the "optimization tax" (correctness loss), thereby increasing the optimization ratio from 31.24% to 71.06% and the speedup from 2.95x to 6.08x.

 - Ambig-SWE: Interactive Agents to Overcome Underspecificity in Software Engineering